 To whitelist specific IP addresses, uncomment the ignoreip line and add the desired IP addresses, separated by spaces or commas.
 IP ranges can also be whitelisted.

-ignoreip = 127.0.0.1/8 ::1 180.53.31.33 (example IP address)
+ignoreip = 127.0.0.1/8 ::1 203.0.113.25 198.51.100.10

-Default Ban Time Setup
+Configure Default Ban Time and Thresholds

 [DEFAULT] # "bantime" is the number of seconds that a host is banned. bantime = 10m # A host is banned if it has generated "maxretry" during the last "findtime" seconds. findtime = 10m # "maxretry" is the number of failures before a host get banned. maxretry = 5

-Configure Fail2Ban to use UFW instead of IPTables
+Configure Fail2Ban to Use UFW Instead of iptables

-To configure Fail2Ban to use UFW as the default banning action instead of IPTables, update the banaction line in the [DEFAULT] section.
+To configure Fail2Ban to use UFW as the default banning action instead of iptables, update the banaction line in the [DEFAULT] section.

 [DEFAULT] banaction = ufw

-By changing the banaction value to ufw, Fail2Ban will use UFW to manage bans instead of IPTables.
+By changing the banaction value to ufw, Fail2Ban will use UFW to manage bans instead of iptables.
 This is useful if you already use UFW as your server’s primary firewall and want to maintain a consistent management system.

 destemail = root@yourdomain.com sender = fail2ban@yourdomain.com

 To enable a jail, add “enabled = true” in the corresponding jail section.
+Below are common jails and their purposes:

 [apache-badbots] enabled = true port = http,https logpath = %(apache_access_log)s bantime = 48h maxretry = 1